 $132/year, $156/year premium, $180/year platinum + additional fees

 Here’s a geographic breakdown of active listings a few regions:

-The search results dynamically display on a map on the right half of the screen and you can redo your search dynamically within a narrower map area, a feature that would be useful.
+The search results display on a map on the right half of the screen and you can redo your search dynamically as you move around the map.

-They have a reverse geography search to find people wanting to visit your home town, but it doesn’t seem to work as my reverse search turns up lots of people who don’t list my city in their desired destinations.
+LHS has a reverse geography search to find people wanting to visit your home town, but it turns up people who check the box “open to travelling anywhere.”
+That’s not super useful as a reverse search.

-Listings: The search results are clean and easy to review with some good basic information displayed.
+Listings: The display is clean and easy to review with some good basic information displayed.
 Individual listing details are nicely organized and they display the status of any discussions underway.

 In the member profiles I find the system of telling people to write “3 things about us” less useful than just requiring some standard information.
-For instance, not everyone mentions their family size in this section, which is a very important point for most people looking to find a match for a swap.
+For instance, not everyone mentions their family size in this section.

 This site offers the following variations on house swapping: